yug0537/Airline-EDA-Project/README.md

   - Hour and minute from Dep_Time and Arrival_Time.
   - Converted Duration into total minutes for consistency.
   - Encoded categorical features.
+- Data Preprocessing
+  - Removed anomalies and Corrected inconsistent or duplicated values.
+	- Ensured uniform formats for analysis.